Daniel Keighran: Military career

 Keighran joined the Australian Army in 2000.
 Prior to Afghanistan, he had served in East Timor and Iraq.
 He was promoted to lance corporal in 2005 while within Mortar Platoon of the Support Company, 6th Battalion, Royal Australian Regiment (6 RAR).
 In 2006 he deployed to Iraq as a Bushmaster Protected Mobility Vehicle driver, and in 2007 to Afghanistan with the Special Operations Task Group in the same role.
 He was promoted to corporal in 2009, and was posted to D Company, 6 RAR.

 Victoria Cross for Australia

 Keighran was awarded the Victoria Cross for his actions while serving with the 6th Battalion, Royal Australian Regiment, in a fire fight with insurgents during the Battle of Derapet on 24 August 2010, an action of Operation Slipper.

 During the battle, Keighran "with complete disregard for his own safety" repeatedly exposed himself to enemy fire to draw fire away from a team treating a battle casualty (Keighran's friend Lance Corporal Jared MacKinney).
 Keighran's actions were key in allowing the Coalition forces to withdraw without further casualties.

+He represented recipients at the 2023 Coronation.

 Post-military career

-Keighran now serves in the Australian Army Reserve posted to Army Headquarters.
+As of 2012, Keighran served in the Australian Army Reserve posted to Army Headquarters.
 His civilian career was in the mining industry in Kalgoorlie, Western Australia, where he worked in the Frog's Leg Gold Mine until early 2015.

+After receiving the Victorian Cross for Australia Keighran completed an MBA.
+As of 2024, he and his family were living in Brisbane and Keighran was employed in a senior role in a multinational defence company.